iterative/gto/README.md

 churn@v3.1.0
 ```

-To get the version that is currently promoted to an environment (stage), use
+To get the version that is currently assigned to an environment (stage), use
 `gto which`:

 ```console